tale-toul/OCP4AzureIPI/README.md

 ```
 $ az login
 ```
-Once successfully loged in, the file __~/.azure/azureProfile.json__ is created containing credentials that are used by the az CLI and terraform to run commands in Azure.
-This credentials are valid for the following days so no further authentication with Azure is required for a while.
+Once successfully logged in, the file __~/.azure/azureProfile.json__ is created containing credentials that are used by the az CLI and terraform to run commands in Azure.
+These credentials are valid for the following days so no further authentication with Azure is required for a while.

 #### Variables definition
 Some of the resources created by terraform can be adjusted via the use of variables.
 These variables can be defined in the command line or in a file: